aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 Use them whenever possible to minimize the number of values files needed to deploy to different stages and environments.

 ## Common
-Values that are used in almost all templates and can be set at `.Values.<Value>`.
+Values that are used in most templates and can be set at `.Values.<Value>`.

 | Value | Type | Default | Description |
 |-------|------|---------|-------------|